 Unlike its rival city Penang (read: 10 Must-Try Halal Foods in Penang Island), Kuala Lumpur is not exactly known for its foods.
 Local Malaysians, especially Penangites, would often boast about life-changing foods that Penang can offer, which can't be compared to the ones that are found in KL.

 The great thing about KL is that the city is a melting pot of different cultures.
-No only that people from different parts of Malaysia live here to study or work, foreigners from neighboring countries in Asia and Europe also migrate here and make this city as their home.
-As a result, you can find a variety of restaurants and eateries from different cultures for people with all sorts of budget.
+No only that people from different parts of Malaysia live here to study or work, foreigners from neighbouring countries in Asia and Europe also migrate here and make this city as their home.
+As a result, you can find a variety of restaurants and eateries from different cultures for people with all sorts of budget constraints.
 Fusion restaurants are also scattered everywhere in the city.

 I found this article about the top 10 budget eats in KL and I did not agree to most of the suggestions in the list.
 These restaurants are not exactly what locals define as "cheap".
 They are overrated too!

 So, here is my version of the best local foods in Kuala Lumpur, in no particular order.
 These are the places that my Malaysian husband, friends, and I love to go to eat and hangout.